 We are huge fans of Molly Wellmann.
-Like, HUGE.
 She’s the best mixologist north of the Ohio River, west of the Pacific, east of the Atlantic . . . and an even more amazing person.
-If you follow us on social media, you’ll notice that we frequently enjoy happy hour at her signature establishment, Japp's.
-Molly does not just mix drinks; she studies the history of drinks.
+Molly does not just mix drinks.
+She studies the history of drinks.
 She shares that history.
 She shares her time.
 She shares her smile.
 For those reasons and many more, she is often called upon for charity events, openings, and just about every other social occasion that merits a top-notch slinger of drinks.

 The cocktail is a play on a Cosmopolitan, with the addition of rose water and sparkling wine.
 Jen loved it at first sip.
 Wanting to re-create it at home, she reached out on Facebook and asked for the recipe.
 Molly being Molly, she gave it to her (along with some tips for not screwing it up).